madebyjonny/go-htmx-templ/README.md

 - run `go run main.go`

 ## Creating new components
-you will need to run `./cmd/templ generate` to create the corrosponding go files
+you will need to run `./cmd/templ generate` to create the corrosponding go files.
+(I am using this on an m1 Mac, you will need a different binary if your OS differs)